KosarevDmitry/KosarevDmitry.github.io/_posts/2025-11-30-How-to-keep-notes-of-node-packages.md

 So, if you maintain a directory with brief library descriptions, source code with comments preserved by git patch, plus additional test cases, then that's just the ticket.

+I have to switch between different languages, so it's important for me to leave notes if I can.
+Otherwise, I might forget what I was doing, the name of the package I need, or any other useful information.